Kitchen Insider Guides & tests for a healthier kitchen

 I walked to the kitchen.
 Grabbed my milk frother.
 Looked inside.

-That layer was there too.
+That layer was in there too.
 On the inside.
-Exactly where hot milk spun against it every morning at 800 revolutions per minute.
+Right where hot milk spun against it every morning at 800 revolutions per minute.

 What I discovered that evening